Our latest new look E-Zine is out.

 Current Size: 100%

 'Future generations will thank us for the fight we are undertaking to promote ICT and ensure we have a world class workforce who can compete in a digital world.'
 (NAACE)

-As part of the enrichment Programme we offer lunchtime ICT Drop-in for all Key Stages.
+As part of the enrichment Programme we offer lunchtime Computer Science & ICT Drop-in for all Key Stages.
 It is an excellent opportunity for students to come along and complete cross-curricular ICT work as well as their homework research.
-After school enrichment is run twice weekly and open to ICT/ Computing GCSE and A Level Coursework students only.
-In the ICT department we are also very appreciative of the work of our student ICT Volunteers who willingly give up some of their lunchtimes to support younger students with their ICT skills development.
+In the Computer Science & ICT department we are also very appreciative of the work of our student ICT Volunteers who willingly give up some of their lunchtimes to support younger students with their skills development.

 Please contact Mr Wright for detailed curriculum information at email@example.com

 Computer Science Belvedere Girls leading the way: